SansGuidon/bookmarks/README.md

 > People will not work together to complete stories if they each have "their own work" to do.
 * [Tim Ottinger](http://agileotter.blogspot.be/2015/04/individual-work-assignments-neither.html) - (2015) Individual Work Assignments: Neither Agile Nor Team
 * [Teresa Amabile and Steven J. Kramer](https://hbr.org/2011/05/the-power-of-small-wins) - (2011) The Power of Small Wins | making progress in meaningful work | Managers can help employees see how their work is contributing.
+* [Tim Ottinger](https://www.industriallogic.com/blog/behavior-driven-development/) - (2014) Avoid Rework Through Behavior-Driven Development | eXamples and features specification should be written in a formal way that is easily automated / increasing the signal-to-noise ratio in your communication:

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)